 Equilibrium in Financial Markets

-In the financial market for credit cards shown in [link], the supply curve (S) and the demand curve (D) cross at the equilibrium point (E).
+In the financial market for credit cards shown in Figure 4.5, the supply curve (S) and the demand curve (D) cross at the equilibrium point (E).
 The equilibrium occurs at an interest rate of 15%, where the quantity of funds demanded and the quantity supplied are equal at an equilibrium quantity of $600 billion.

 If the interest rate (remember, this measures the “price” in the financial market) is above the equilibrium level, then an excess supply, or a surplus, of financial capital will arise in this market.
 For example, at an interest rate of 21%, the quantity of funds supplied increases to $750 billion, while the quantity demanded decreases to $480 billion.
 At this above-equilibrium interest rate, firms are eager to supply loans to credit card borrowers, but relatively few people or businesses wish to borrow.
 As a result, some credit card firms will lower the interest rates (or other fees) they charge to attract more business.
 This strategy will push the interest rate down toward the equilibrium level.

 If the interest rate is below the equilibrium, then excess demand or a shortage of funds occurs in this market.
 At an interest rate of 13%, the quantity of funds credit card borrowers demand increases to $700 billion; but the quantity credit card firms are willing to supply is only $510 billion.
 In this situation, credit card firms will perceive that they are overloaded with eager borrowers and conclude that they have an opportunity to raise interest rates or fees.
 The interest rate will face economic pressures to creep up toward the equilibrium level.

 Shifts in Demand and Supply in Financial Markets